-The standard TV Talent show is divided in two parts, first a mass audition with judges and second prime times with votes from the public added to the process.
-M6 program Popstars was different though as the first part included the full audition flow while later episodes were a making of the album.
+The standard TV Talent show is divided into two parts, first a mass audition with judges and second prime time television with votes from the public added to the process.
+M6 program Popstars was different though as the first part included the full audition while later episodes were a making of the album.
 Thus, immediately after the end of the season airing, the album was issued.

-It’s what happened in November 2003 when boys band Linkup won the third edition of the contest, releasing their debut album Notre étoile right away.
+This is what happened in November 2003 when boy band Linkup won the third edition of the contest, releasing their debut album Notre étoile right away.
 It was difficult to set expectations as the first two winners faced very different fortunes.
-First winners L5, an attempt at creating local Spice Girls, destroyed the French music industry in a minute by topping 1 million in its first month.
-Second winners Whatfor shifted nearly 300,000 units in the run of 2002 Christmas but a few weeks later the project went downhill with the group being accompanied by mockery more than anything else.
-By the time Linkup won the third season, both first winners were already regarded as forgettable pop groups.
+The first winners L5, an attempt at creating a local equivalent to the Spice Girls, destroyed the French music industry in a minute by topping 1 million in its first month.
+The second winners Whatfor shifted nearly 300,000 units in the run of Christmas 2002, but a few weeks later the project went downhill with the group being accompanied by mockery more than anything else.
+By the time Linkup won the third season, both the first two winners were already regarded as forgettable pop groups.

 This difficult context damaged their chance of really breaking the main audience.
 Their first single Mon étoile replicated the feat of their two predecessors by debuting straight at #1 due to the heavy hype created by the win a couple of days earlier – a formula later used by the X Factor in the UK.
-The album on its side started at #3.
+The album release debuted at #3.

 On their side, singles sold respectively 269,400 units for Mon Etoile, 36,000 units for Une Seconde D’Eternité and 124,400 units for You And Me Bubblin’ their duet with Blue.
 All figures come directly from GFK institute reports.

-If this flop wasn’t promising for the trio future, the charisma of one member of the boys band was obvious from day 1 of the TV program.
-Matthieu Tota knew about his potential leaving the band after this era to start his own career under his music alias, M. Pokora.
+If this flop wasn’t promising for the trio’s future, the charisma of one member of the boy band was obvious from day 1 of the TV program.
+Matthieu Tota knew about his own potential leaving the band after this era to start his own career under his music alias, M. Pokora.

 Top 3 Most Streamed Tracks on Spotify